sciZer0/7/v/README.md

 <h2 align="center">Abstract</h2>

-Presenting the really-innovative idea of the permissionless globally-transferable token with the fixed total-supply, nevertheless, the Bitcoin blockchain starts the idea itself only in 118 years, at 2140 (explained below).
+Presenting the really-innovative idea of the permissionless globally-transferable token with the fixed total-supply, nevertheless, the Bitcoin blockchain starts this idea itself only in 118 years, at 2140 (explained below).

 Additionally, the Bitcoin blockchain has a lot of unsolvable technological and social problems being fundamental (described below).

-This all — together with other fundamental problems of all other existing blockchains (described below) — makes it highly-hard for crypto in general to achieve mass adoption.
+This all — along with other fundamental problems of all other existing blockchains (described below) — makes it highly-hard for crypto in general to achieve mass adoption.

-Fortunately, this paper proposes an idea (set of ideas/solutions) on a totally revolutionary blockchain protocol that might really enable mass adoption for crypto.
+Fortunately, this paper proposes an idea (set of ideas/solutions) on a revolutionary blockchain protocol that might really enable mass adoption for crypto.

 The protocol is represented through describing the Unicorn (**U**) blockchain being built based on the given protocol.